Taritsyn/LibSassHost/src/LibSassHost/readme.txt

 ﻿

    --------------------------------------------------------------------------------
-                  README file for LibSass Host for .Net v1.2.0 Beta 1
+                     README file for LibSass Host for .Net v1.2.0

    --------------------------------------------------------------------------------